November 27, 2023 | Natalie Webber

 • No access to electric socket

-We trust this introductory guide has given you an understanding about the types of users a riser recliner chair is, and isn’t, suitable for.
-To discuss your specific needs, you can contact our expert advisors on 01473 741144.
+We trust this introductory guide has given you an understanding about riser recliner chair suitability for a range of users.
+To discuss your specific needs, why not get in touch?

 Get in touch